Take the Root test drive and save

 Rates based primarily on how you drive

-Traditional car insurance companies focus on demographics like age, ZIP code, and marital status to price your coverage.
+Traditional car insurance companies focus on demographics like age, ZIP code, occupation, and credit score to price your coverage.
 We don’t think that’s fair.
 When we offer a rate, your behavior behind the wheel gets more weight than any other single factor.
-The safer you drive, the more you could save.
+We’ve never used occupation or education level in our rates—and what’s more, we’re committed to removing credit scores from our pricing entirely by 2025.
+With Root, the safer you drive, the more you could save.

 How much does driving behavior impact your insurance rate?